dinizoangelo11/Inter-VLAN-Routing-Project/README.md

 # Please read the other branches

 The other branches will give you more information on the creation of the VLANS, cisco command line configs, and the connectivity testing post set up.
-Start from the configurations for all Switches and PCs, then creating VLANS. and finally testing the connectivity.
+Start from the configurations for all Switches and PCs>>then creating VLANS>>and finally testing the connectivity.